lzee100/SongProjector/SongProjector/Pods/SwiftOCR/README.md

 ## How does it work?

+1) Input image is thresholded (binarized).
-First, SwiftOCR binarizes the input image.
-Afterwards it extracts the characters of the image using a technique called [Connected-component labeling](https://en.wikipedia.org/wiki/Connected-component_labeling).
-Finally the seperated characters get converted into numbers which then get feed into the neural network.
+2) Characters are extracted from the image, using a technique called [Connected-component labeling](https://en.wikipedia.org/wiki/Connected-component_labeling).
+3) Separated characters are converted into numbers, which are then fed into the neural network.

 ## How to use it?

+SwiftOCR is available through CocoaPods.
+To install it, simply add the following line to your Podfile:

+`pod 'SwiftOCR'`

 If you ever used Tesseract you know how exhausting it can be to implement OCR into your project.
 SwiftOCR is the exact opposite of Tesseract.
 It can be implemented using **just 6 lines of code**.